LucasColas/Environment-for-RL/README.md

-# New fun environnement to enjoy Reinforcement Learning
+# New fun environment to enjoy Reinforcement Learning

 New !
-I created a new environnement where you can use RL algorithms.
+I created a new environment where you can use RL algorithms.

-I'm still working on it...
-But you can use it.

 I made this environnement for engineers and searchers.
 This environnement is based on Blob :